thewhitetulip/intro-to-vuejs/1_introduction.md

 Vue is a library, the core library is focused on the View layer of the classic MVC model, but along with [supporting libraries](https://github.com/vuejs/awesome-vue#libraries--plugins), one can easily build a single page app in Vue.
 Vue provides tools for simplifying the development.
 We will use some of them as we go ahead in this book.

-Coming back to the example we used in the installation chapter.
+In the installation chapter, we saw a basic example using Vue.
+Let's get into more detail.

 ## Loading Vue

-`<script src="vue.js"> </script>`
+The simplest way to load Vue is to use the script tag `<script src="vue.js"> </script>`.

-The simplest way to load Vue is to use the script tag.
-It creates the global variable `Vue` which we will be using in the `<script>` tag below the body.
+Vue loads _after_ the html page has loaded, hence we place it at the end of the body tag when including the file as a script tag.
+When we include the file in the script tag, a global variable by the name of `Vue` is created.
+We use this variable to create the new app or components.

 file: `0basic_example.html`